Educational psychology—school psychology track

 The Doctor of Philosophy (Ph.D.) in Educational Psychology (School Psychology track) integrates didactic and experiential components of training and applied research.
 Students develop specific competencies through a broad range of applied experiences, including field placements, practical assignments, and a full-year internship.

-Our Ph.D. program in school psychology has been accredited by the American Psychological Association (APA).
+Our Ph.D. program in school psychology has been accredited, on probation, by the American Psychological Association (APA).
 The School Psychology program’s student admissions, outcomes, and other data outcomes are available to assist you in making an informed decision about entering the program.

 The M.A.
 Specialist Certificate in Educational Psychology (School Psychology track) is for students who wish to become practitioners in the field of School Psychology and meets the Minnesota certification requirements for school psychologists.